CyberHusky/School-Bell-Ubuntu-Raspberry-Python/README.md

 ```
 sudo raspi-config
 ```
-and then select “Internationalisation Options” followed by “Change Timezone”.
+and then select “Internationalization Options” followed by “Change Timezone”.

 Troubleshooting.